top of page

 I have been wearing my Freia Shawl quite a bit recently and playing about with the herringbone stitch in another design and I want to share some of my observations and a quick tutorial for anyone who would like to try it out.

-Before we dive into the mechanics of the herringbone stitch, lets first go over a few Important Things to Remember:
+Before we dive into the mechanics of the herringbone stitch, lets first go over a few Important Things to Remember when knitting the herringbone stitch:

 Okay then!
 Are you ready?
 First I'll share the basic idea of what we do to create the herringbone stitch and then I'll show you some pictures and we will break down each step.